Namie Amuro: 2013–2015: Feel, Ballada and Genic

 On March 6, 2013, Amuro released her double A-side single "Big Boys Cry/Beautiful".
 Although both tracks appeared in the commercials for the make-up brand Kosé, its commercial experience resulted in being the singer's worst-performing single to date, barely shifting 30,000 units in Japan.
 Amuro returned to sole-digital releases with her single "Contrail", which was used as the theme song for the Tokyo Broadcasting System (TBS) series Flying Public Relations Office, and sold over 250,000 digital copies in Japan.
 Additionally, two more songs were released on the iTunes Store to promote her then-upcoming album: "Hands on Me" and "Heaven".
 On July 10, 2013, Amuro released her 11th studio and second bilingual album Feel.
 This was her first studio release through her own record label Dimension Point, which was operated under Avex Trax.
 Despite offering the track "Beautiful" as a single, it did not appeal on the final track list of the album.
 It was commercially successful on the Oricon Albums Chart, debuting at the top spot and was certified platinum by RIAJ.
 In support of the album, Amuro conducted her FEEL Tour 2013, spanning between August 16 and December 23, 2013.
 The Live DVD and Blu-ray of the tour were released on February 26, 2014.
 During the course of Amuro's digital releases, she was offered to feature in the remake of "Waterfalls", a song originally recorded by American girl-group TLC.
 Amuro—who knew the group during the singer's sessions with producer Dallas Austin, and whose fellow Okinawa Actors School alumni Speed had been huge fans of TLC—accepted the role, and re-recorded the rap segment as a homage to previous member Lisa 'Left Eye' Lopes, who had died in a car accident in La Ceiba, Honduras in 2002.
-Despite being a Japan-only release, Amuro's version was heavily criticized and caused controversy over the announcement of Amuro's involvement prior to know acknowledgement of Lopes family.
-However, TLC defended Amuro's involvement due to the fact neither member had commercial rights to use Lopes vocals, and decided to "use creative ways to honor Lisa’s memory and celebrate this milestone with the fans".
+Despite being a Japan-only release, Amuro's version was criticized due to the announcement of her involvement without the knowledge of Lopes' family, though Lopes' sister later stated she had no objections to Amuro's inclusion.
+However, TLC defended Amuro's involvement as neither member had access to Lopes' master recording rights and they "were forced to use creative ways to honor Lisa's memory and celebrate this milestone with the fans".